tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. index:: curve

 By representing algorithms as mathematical functions we are able to visualize their behavior as an x-y graph.
 Each function will produce a line created from connecting each of points made up of an x value and its corresponding y value when that x value is applied to the function.
 Some of these lines will be straight while most will be curved.
 This curve behavior will be

+.. todo:: doesnt have to be so basic.

 Consider a set of proposed algorithms for a given problem.
 When each of those algorithms are represented as a function and plotted on a graph we can easily compare their behaviors, lines or curves, relative to each other.
 From this graphical view we can determine which is optimal for the task at hand.